Bioinformatics-Support-Unit/best-practices/sequencing/rna-seq/docs/transcript-level/quantification.md

 ### Cufflinks

 Cufflinks is the sample quantification of the Tuxedo pipeline and has been in use since September 2009.
 The tools reads alignments (bam), quantifies and assembles transcripts.
 It's most notable for its _novel discovery_ functionality.
-Cufflink's novel transcript assembly approach is known as a [RABT - _reference annotation based transcript assembly_][rabt_assembly], which assembles transcripts based on read alignment.
+Cufflinks' novel transcript assembly approach is known as a [RABT - _reference annotation based transcript assembly_][rabt_assembly], which assembles transcripts based on read alignment.
 ___
 Current Version 2.2.1
 [Link to Cufflinks Website][cufflinks_site]